The Slotted Spoons

 Instructions

-• In a food processor, add in your walnuts and long pulse for 10 seconds.
-You want the walnuts to be a small grain texture.
+• In a food processor, add your walnuts and long pulse for 10 seconds.
+You want the walnuts to be a small-grain texture.

 • Add in the peeled garlic cloves and pulse with walnuts until well combined.